jaredpar/arcade/Rolex/notes.md

 hidden.
 - Need to surface how long each test run takes for the non-partitioned assemblies so that I know what I can partition better in the future.

+# Helix API Feedback

+## IHelixApi
+- Should be possible to determine if it's anonymous or not.
+- Every parameter named `job` should be called `correlationId` instead